KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Mel's Drive-In

 I saw a Mel's Drive-in at Universal Studios Theme Park and another one just off Hollywood Boulevard.
 Because I kept hearing about it so much, I decided to eat at one in Santa Monica.
 I later realized that I had Mel's Drive-in mixed up with Mel's Diner.
 Mel's Drive-in was made famous by the movie American Graffiti.
-Mel's Drive-in was a television show.
+Mel's Diner was a television show.
 Haha.
 Nevertheless, the chocolate milkshake was the best that I've ever had.

 ![](los-angeles-2023-images/mels-drive-in-counter.jpg)
 Mel's Drive-in Counter